ruthlesshelp/quick-learn-locust/README.md

 1. Open the file `locustfile.py`, which is described on this _Your first test_ page: https://docs.locust.io/en/stable/quickstart.html

-2. This "HttpUser" will make an HTTP request to `/flights`, then to `/maps`, and then repeat.
+2. This "HttpUser" will make an HTTP request to the Wikipedia page `/wiki/Locust`, then to `/wiki/Python`, and then repeat.

 3. In you current directory and then run the `locust` command: